vtex/shoreline/styleguides/admin/documentation/hooks/use-system.md

 ## stylesOf

 Most of the components implemented on top of the `admin-ui` have their styles defined in our [Theme Object](/theming/default-theme).
-This function allows us to reuse styles already defined in native JSX elements and also supports integrations with other libraries while being consistent.
+This function allows us to reuse component styles in native JSX elements and also supports integrations with other libraries while being consistent.

 ### Example